 Readying Your Molcajete for Its First Use

 Most new molcajetes need to be “cured” before you use them.
-Curing doesn’t mean oiling it and heating it the oven like you would with a cast iron skillet.
+Curing doesn’t mean oiling it and heating it the oven like you would with a cast-iron skillet.
 Curing means smoothing out the interior and removing and grit.

-To cure a new molcajete, add a few tablespoon of rock salt or dry white rice.
+To cure a new molcajete, add a few tablespoons of rock salt or dry white rice.
 Use your pestle or “mano” to grind it thoroughly.
 As you grind, the salt or rice will turn gray and you will notice some grit.
 Discard the ground mixture and then add a few more tablespoons of salt or rice and grind again.
 When the salt or rice no longer turns gray when you grind it the molcajete is now “cured.”
 Rinse the molcajete and “mano” under running water and it is ready to use.